davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 The final value is the value which received a majorify of the system's votes.
 A value can only receive any votes if it was a candidate, which in turn can only happen if someone passed that value to `tryInitialize`.
 Therefore the final value is always a value that was passed to `tryInitialize`.

-**Termination**: ... uh oh, we have a problem here.
-Do we guarantee that some vote eventually reaches a majority?
-I don't think we do.
+**Termination**: ❌

+We only terminate when a candidate value receives a majority of votes.
+Is that guaranteed to eventually happen?
+I don't think so.

 ## Split Votes